g2wang/test2/README.md

 # Web Crawler Test

 A simple web crawler that crawls all pages within a given domain without following external links.
-It also output static assets each page depends on.
+It also outputs static assets each page depends on.